 The number one thing I prepare for is a POWER OUTAGE when SHTF.
-Every SHTF series of events, includes the inevitable power outage.
+Every SHTF series of events includes the inevitable power outage.
 In fact, whenever the power goes out, even temporarily, I wonder if SHTF has arrived.
 I lived through several hurricanes in Houston, Texas where the power went out for a week.
 I’ve also traveled to Beirut, Lebanon several times where I learned how they deal with daily rolling power outages.
-I find it interesting that Beirut has black outs each day and people manage to persist with their normal daily lives.
-One day, in Beirut, I was having my hair cut when the power went out, but the hairdresser simply pulled out a flashlight and continued my hair in the semi dark.
+I find it interesting that Beirut has blackouts each day and people manage to persist with their normal daily lives.
+One day, in Beirut, I was having my hair cut when the power went out, but the hairdresser simply pulled out a flashlight and continued my hair in the semi-dark.
 I’m not going to discuss basic prepping in this article.
-Instead, I am going to present a list of things to consider which relate directly to short-term, long-term and permanent power outages.
-In fact, as you develop your preps and preparation plans it is essential to consider every aspect of your preparations with regard to short-term, long-term and permanent SHTF situations.
-I’d not have considered all these things if I didn’t have the experiences without power.
+Instead, I am going to present a list of things to consider that relate directly to short-term, long-term, and permanent power outages.
+In fact, as you develop your preps and preparation plans it is essential to consider every aspect of your preparations with regard to short-term, long-term, and permanent SHTF situations.
+I would not have considered all these things if I didn’t have the experiences without power.
 I hope these ideas help others in their preparations.

 3. Keep keys with you to your home/business/buildings instead of relying on electric card keys.
 Not everyone needs to worry about card keys but If you do rely on a card key to enter your apartment or buildings this could be a grave problem.
 You certainly don’t want to get locked out during an emergency so it is wise to keep regular keys with you even if most of the time you rely on card keys.